✔ No account fees or minimums ✔ Up to 4.20% APY

 Why to Consider Having Separate Checks

-Using one bank account for business and personal expenses might seem less stressful, since you’re moving money in and out of the same place.
-Having a business checking account and a separate personal checking account can offer some advantages, however.
+Using one bank account for business and personal expenses might seem simpler and less stressful, since you’re moving money in and out of the same place.
+However, as noted above, which kind of check to use is not typically a matter of personal choice.
+Personal checking accounts usually have restrictions against use for business purposes.

 • Writing checks with your business name can add credibility to your venture, since it looks more professional.

-• Maintaining separate accounts can make it easier to keep track of business finances and expense reporting for tax purposes.
+• A business account helps you keep track of business finances and expense reporting for tax purposes.

 • Establishing a business checking account could make it easier to get approved for business loans or lines of credit if you have a good banking history.

-You may also prefer to have separate business and personal checking accounts as an added protection against creditor lawsuits.
+• Having separate business and personal checking accounts can provide an added protection against creditor lawsuits.
 Depending on how your business is structured, money in a personal checking account may be safe from collection efforts if you’re sued by a creditor.

 The Takeaway

 Business checks and personal checks serve similar functions; they both transfer funds from one account to another.
-However, they do have some important differences, and knowing when to use a business check vs. personal check can help keep your finances organized.
+However, they do have some important differences, and you typically cannot use a personal check for business purposes.

 FAQ